pedropablosilvaa/pedropablosilvaa/README.md

 **In terms of personal interests:**

 -  I am currently working as a data engineer at Entel Ocean.
--  I am currently learning Quarkus.
+-  I am currently learning FastAPI.
 -  I am interested in ecological research.
 -  My BSc thesis focused on ecological connectivity analysis using satellite imagery, PostGIS for data processing, and PgRouting for routing algorithms.
 -  My MEng thesis focused on simulation and automation of socioecological risk assessment for Harmful Algal Bloom using PostGIS.